KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#3/DAY-#4.md

 1. Check the file and it content `C:\Windows\System32\drivers\etc\hosts`

-2. Containment: Isolate the system: If you suspect malicious activity, you can block network connections: Note: Usually this is doen from EDR tool.
+2. **Containment:** Isolate the system: If you suspect malicious activity, you can block network connections: **Note:** Usually this is done from EDR tool.

        New-NetFirewallRule -DisplayName "Block Network Access" -Direction Outbound -Action Block -Enable

-3. Eradication: Restore the Hosts File: If modifications to the hosts file were made without authorization, restore it from a backup:
+3. **Eradication:** Restore the Hosts File: If modifications to the hosts file were made without authorization, restore it from a backup:

        Copy-Item "C:\Backup\hosts" -Destination "C:\Windows\System32\drivers\etc\hosts" -Force